RedHatProductSecurity/security-data-guidelines/docs/scanning-vendors.md

 ```

 ### CVSS score and Severity
 The last sections in the `vulnerabilities` object to be aware of are the `scores` object and the `threats` object.
 Both CVSS scores and Red Hat severities are available when the product/component pair differs from the aggregate CVE severity.
 Red Hat recommends that scanning vendors check the per product CVSS scores and severity scores for each vulnerability
 and report the product/component severity instead of the aggregate severity for the CVE, when applicable.

+For the rhel9/python-312 container and the libgcc component, the CVSS base score of 6.1 with a CVSS vector of
+CVSS:3.1/AV:N/AC:L/PR:N/UI:R/S:C/C:L/I:L/A:N.
 ```
 "scores": [
     {